 Can I transfer in credit for lessons in my major instrument?

 Studio credits transfer according to audition placement.
-If your NEC department gives you third-year status on the basis of your audition, we will grant you two years of studio credit.
-If your department gives you second-year status, you will be granted one year of studio credit.
+If you qualify for third-year studio status on the basis of your audition, we will grant you two years of studio credit.
+If you qualify for second-year studio status, you will be granted one year of studio credit.

 What about ensemble credit?